cbsd/cbsd.io/docs/cbsd/docs/How-does-a-helper-for-CBSD-image.md

 ** Description:**

-Prebuilt images for **CBSD** represent a archive of environment and a sequence scenario, which will be formed by one or another configuration derived from the image of the environment
+Prebuilt images for **CBSD** represent an archive of environment and a sequence scenario, formed by one of the configurations derived from the state of the environment.

-Since most of the modifications associated with personal data (passwords, user names or domain name databases, etc.), to mining scenario must be received all necessary parameters

-Starting with version **CBSD** 10.1.0, enter the settings dialog executes the script imghelper, which takes parameters for the construction of forms of SQLite3 database that runs along with the jail
+Since most of the modifications associated with personal data (passwords, user names or domain name databases, etc.), to mining scenario must be received all necessary parameters - sta je ovde pisac hteo da kaze? da budemo sigurni da mu trebaju svi parametri?
+Starting with version **CBSD** 10.1.0, entering the settings dialog executes the script imghelper, which takes parameters for construction of the SQLite3 database that runs along with the jail

-In this paper we consider the construction of the classical dialog-based menu
+Here we will analyze the construction of the classical dialog-based menu.

-SQL schema file format, the following (described format is used for testing CBSD updatesql:
+In SQL schema file format, the following described format is used for testing CBSD updatesql:

 ```
 CREATE TABLE forms (  idx INTEGER PRIMARY KEY AUTOINCREMENT, param TEXT DEFAULT NULL UNIQUE, \